What Is Phenibut?

 Phenibut is occasionally stacked with caffeine as well as racetam-class nootropics, however medical research on the eventual increase of the nootropic effects for these combinations is lacking.
 It is also of certain use to reduce the ‘restless legs syndrome”, which greatly improves the quality of sleep.
 Overall, safety concerns of how this affects the mind are far outweighed by the positive benefits of Phenibut.

-Regardless of incorporation of Phenibut in national medicine of Russia and few other countries as a medical drug, such designation is currently not supported by the chief US body for evaluation and control of quality of foods, medications and supplements for human consumption, namely the Food and Drug Administration (FDA), but it is also not banned.
+Regardless of incorporation of Phenibut in national medicine of Russia and few other countries as a medical drug, such designation is currently not supported by the chief U.S. body for evaluation and control of quality of foods, medications, and supplements for human consumption, namely the Food and Drug Administration (FDA), but it is also not banned.

 Phenibut unlocks greater potentials of mental power with a number of indirect and direct activities of the higher mind.
-If the goal of the potential user is calmness, ‘coolness’ which is not accompanied by mental fog, amnesia, muscular ataxia, grogginess and memory deficits, including blackouts as a very prevalent side-effects of prescription tranquilizers, that Phenibut is worth to try, being also supported by voluminous body of scientific data affirming its pronounced increasing of the cognitive process.
+If the goal of the potential user is calmness, ‘coolness’ which is not accompanied by mental fog, amnesia, muscular ataxia, grogginess and memory deficits, including blackouts as a very prevalent side-effects of prescription tranquilizers, that Phenibut is worth to try, is also supported by voluminous body of scientific data affirming its pronounced increasing of the cognitive process.

-Without any “highs” or “downs” as well as with a lack of any aggravations of health of psychiatric nature or, changed bodily function, Phenibut is well-tested and efficient Every human task that demands improvement of the cognitive abilities in order to be finished successfully and timely is supported by use of Phenibut.
+Without any “highs” or “downs” as well as with a lack of any aggravations of the health of psychiatric nature or, changed bodily function, Phenibut is well-tested and efficient Every human task that demands improvement of the cognitive abilities in order to be finished successfully and timely is supported by the use of Phenibut.

 The pronounced nootropic effect, lack of any serious side-effects if used in a conscientious manner, and benefits on anxiety make Phenibut a reliable and recommended anxiolytic and mind enhancer.
-Phenibut is an extremely safe nootropic drug, and is recommended for any serious nootropic practitioner.
+Phenibut is an extremely safe nootropic drug and is recommended for any serious nootropic practitioner.